 In the same token several Christians believe a miracle happens at communion when the bread becomes Christ’s body and blood.
 This is literally confirmed by hundreds of thousands of believers every day at Catholic Masses.
 So according to them at least, it’s an event that violates the laws of nature, but it’s not exactly rare or improbable.

-There are 2 definitions for the word duck.
-One is a bird that likes water and the other is to bow down to dodge something.
-But if I were to say a duck is a bird that likes water and often bows down to avoid attacks that would be conflating the two meanings.
+Consider that there are two meanings for the word duck.
+One is a bird that likes water and the other is to bow down in order to dodge something.
+These are also two very different concepts that happen to share the same word.
+If I were to say a duck is a bird that likes water and often bows down to avoid attacks that would be conflating the two meanings.
+People would be right to point out that I am misunderstanding the terms.
 You will see that is what Bart Ehrman does.

 I will try to transcribe exactly what he says.
 However, the parts in brackets and blue are are my own comments.
 He says: